ThunderFly-aerospace/docs/avionics/TFPITOT01/index.md

 ## FAQ: Frequently Asked Questions

+### Why wasn't a "more accurate" differential pressure sensor used instead of the SDP33?

+Although some membrane-based differential pressure sensors such as MS4525DO, DLVR-L30D, ELVH-L30D, or AUAV-L10D-M2515-RR-N may claim higher static accuracy, they are not necessarily better suited for UAV airspeed sensing.

+In real-world applications, what matters more than raw accuracy is the stability of the offset, high resolution, and repeatability.
+That significantly influence autopilot performance.
+Membrane sensors tend to suffer from mechanical hysteresis, offset drift, and sensitivity to vibration.

+By contrast, the SDP33, a flow-based sensor used in the TFPITOT01, offers excellent resolution, offset stability and minimal hysteresis.
+This leads to more consistent and reliable readings, especially in systems where flight controllers such as PX4 or ArduPilot apply onboard corrections (e.g., IAS → CAS → EAS → TAS).
+An additional practical advantage of the flow-based principle is that it allows slow airflow through the sensor, which helps remove accumulated moisture from the measuring tube.

 ### Can a pitot probe be used on a quadcopter?
 Yes, a pitot probe can measure airspeed on a quadcopter as long as it is facing the relative airflow.
 In the case where the UAV always flies forward in a specific direction, the pitot tube will register dynamic pressure corresponding to the component of airspeed aligned with its axis.